Skip to content

 podinfo1-main nginx podinfo1.ingress.kubodoc.local 80 6m33s

-At this point, the ingress is inactive since no ingress controller is installed.
+The ingress is currently inactive because no controller is running.

-Here is a sample package definition for the ingress-nginx controller:
+Below is a sample package definition for the ingress-nginx controller.

 Warning